sharma9784/E-Commerce-Website/README.md

 # E-Commerce-Website
-A fully Functional E-Commerce Website where customer can view all the products, add them to cart and checkout using payment gateway
+A fully Functional E-Commerce Website where customer can view all the products, add them to cart and checkout by using payment gateway